obsidianmd/obsidian-developer-docs/en/Plugins/Editor/Markdown post processing.md

     Start --> Stop
 ```

-If you want to add your own custom code blocks like the Mermaid one, you can use [[obsidian.plugin_2.registermarkdowncodeblockprocessor|registerMarkdownCodeBlockProcessor()]].
+If you want to add your own custom code blocks like the Mermaid one, you can use [[registerMarkdownCodeBlockProcessor|registerMarkdownCodeBlockProcessor()]].
 The following example renders a code block with CSV data, as a table:

 ```ts
 import { Plugin } from "obsidian";